tomsaleeba/ergoslab/build-guide.md

    soldered will connect the `Do` from the top LED to PIN on the TRRS connector that sends the LED data to the other half.
 This will appear on the `SLAVE_LED` pin on the slave.
 1. (optional, for OLED) solder the jumpers on the **top** of the PCB.
+It can be a bit fiddly to get the solder to jump the gap.
+I've found the best way is to make sure you heat both the pads properly (have the iron in contact for a few seconds) and lift the iron up when you're done.
+If you drag the iron sideways, the solder doesn't seem to want to jump the gap.
 If you can't get the solder to jump the gap, like this (don't install the header first, like I did.
 That was a mistake):
     ![OLED jumper fail](./misc/oled-header1.jpg)
    ...then use a small piece of diode leg to bridge the gap.
 I used a longer piece then trimmed it after soldering.